USAID-OHA-SI/coRps/2022-04-25/rbb-strings.md

-We see here that R is unable to recognize the escape character - since we use strings to represent regular expressions, and the backslash is also uses as an escape for strings, we need to use the string `\\.` as our escape character.
+We see here that R is unable to recognize the escape character - since we use strings to represent regular expressions, and the backslash is also used as an escape for strings, we need to use the string `\\.` as our escape character.

 ``` r